-Our department offers the following bachelor of science degrees:
+Our division offers the following bachelor of science degrees:

 - BS in Biochemistry with an American Chemical Society Certification

 - BS in Chemistry with an American Chemistry Society Certification

 - BS in Chemistry/Biochemistry with a Teacher Certification in: